Soy egg yolks:

 - Before we begin this recipe wash and cook rice for 4 in usual rice cooker fashion first.
 To make the cured eggs start by separating 4 duck egg yolks from the whites then place the yolks into a small bowl.
 Keep the egg whites as these can also be used for scrambled eggs.
 To the egg yolks now add 50mls of light soy and 50mls of mirin.
 Ensure the egg yolks are covered and allow to cure for 1-4 hours in the refrigerator.
 The longer the egg yolks are left to cure the more candy like the texture will be.

-2. Next to make dashi, leave a piece of kombu to sit in 450ml of cold water in a pan for 15 minutes off the heat.
-Then place the pan onto a medium heat and bring up to just before boiling point, remove from the heat then add a hand-full of bonito flakes and leave to infuse for around 10 minutes (treat it like a pot of tea).
-Drain off the liquid into a bowl and set the dashi stock to one side.
+2. Next to make dashi, add 5g of kombu and 3 dried shiitake mushrooms to 450ml of cold water in a pan for 15 minutes off the heat.
+Next place the pan onto a medium heat and bring the stock up to 70°c.
+When ready remove and discard the kombu then add 5g of bonito flakes and turn the heat up to high.
+Allow the stock to infuse for around 10-15 minutes.

 6. Now let’s cook, in a large pan add all of the dashi stock made earlier and bring up to a simmer.
 Next add the soy, mirin, sugar and sake then reduce the liquid by half.
 When reduced add the sliced onion and ginger and cook for 2-3 minutes until the onion becomes softened.

 7. Finally add the raw beef then season with a pinch of salt and black pepper then turn the heat to high and continue to reduce and to cook the beef.
 When the beef is cooked and the liquid is intensified adjust the seasoning if needed, then we are now ready to serve.